 A total of 599 patients were involved in the Mobi-C U.S. clinical trial, which represents the largest concurrent clinical trial ever conducted for cervical disc replacement.

-Mobi-C Disc Replacement is performed under general anesthesia.
+Mobi-C Disc Replacement is performed under general anesthesia, usually as an outpatient procedure.
 The neck is cleansed and prepared for surgery.
 An incision is made on the left or right side of the neck.
 The soft tissues and muscles are gently mobilized to expose the herniated disc.
 Dr. Stieber uses fluoroscopy, a type of real time x-ray during surgery to confirm the location of the disc and to guide ideal placement of the device.
 Pins are placed under x-ray guidance for distraction and specialized surgical instruments are used to remove the ruptured disc and any bone spurs that were causing nerve compression.
 He then uses a microsurgical nerve probe to confirm that the nerve roots are free from compression.
 Measurement tools are used to confirm the appropriate size of the replacement, confirmed with real time x-ray.
 The Mobi-C device is then placed utilizing dedicated instrumentation.
 The incision is washed out with an antibiotic solution and the tissues are allowed to fall back into place.
 The incision is closed with absorbable suture and a plastic surgical-type closure.
 A small dressing the size of a large bandaid is applied.

 Dr. Stieber provides disc replacement patients with information about what to expect and self-care after hospital discharge.
 This information includes instructions to control pain, medications, diet and managing constipation, bathing and incision care, activity restrictions, and the surgical follow-up appointments.
 As always, Dr. Stieber and his staff welcome questions and ensure that all patient concerns are thoroughly addressed.